 However, according to experts, the epidemic has peaked and is showing signs of cooling down.

-The outbreak was initially concentrated in the provinces of Antwerp, Liège and Luxembourg, but has now spread throughout the country.
-Although official figures show the severity of the outbreak, the actual number is likely to be higher, as since 12 September, livestock producers are no longer obliged to report suspected cases to Afsca via their veterinarians.
+The outbreak was initially concentrated in the provinces of Antwerp, Liège and Luxembourg, but has now spread across the entire country.
+Although official figures show the severity of the outbreak, the actual numbers are likely to be higher, as since 12 September, livestock producers are no longer obliged to report suspected cases to Afsca via their veterinarians.

 Blue tongue disease is a viral disease transmitted by blood-sucking insects.
 It mainly affects livestock, especially cows and sheep.